 Amid this uncertainty, being prepared with a flexible and reinforced supply chain logistics plan is highly important, especially for the industries the tariffs directly affect.

-On the surface, tariffs affect the global economy and trade relations, but looking more deeply, these implemented changes also have drastic effects on supply chains for both government and commercial shippers.
-In fact, even though some companies are cutting costs for their supply chains, the reality is those cuts alone cannot solve the complex problems that arise with new tariffs. which could disrupt supply chain networks and incur additional costs.
+On the surface, tariffs affect the global economy and trade relations.
+Looking more deeply, these implemented changes also have drastic effects on supply chains for both government and commercial shippers.
+In fact, even though some companies are cutting costs for their supply chains, the reality is those cuts alone cannot solve the complex problems that arise with new tariffs.
+This could disrupt supply chain networks and incur additional costs.